zenml-io/zenml/README.md

 With the [ZenServer](https://docs.zenml.io/collaborate/zenml-server)
 you can deploy ZenML as a centralized service and connect entire teams and organizations to an easy-to-manage collaboration platform that provides a unified view of the MLOps processes, tools, and technologies that support your entire AI/ML project lifecycle.

-Read more about using ZenML for collboration [here](https://docs.zenml.io/collaborate/collaborate-with-zenml).
+Read more about using ZenML for collaboration [here](https://docs.zenml.io/collaborate/collaborate-with-zenml).

 # 📖 Learn More